 Finalize the contract

-Need a starting point to choose a junk hauling franchise to join?
+Need a starting point for choosing a junk hauling franchise to join?
 We’ve rounded up the top seven brands in the U.S. and Canada based on industry growth and revenue so you can get your money’s worth and choose a business partner that will be profitable for years to come.

 1. Junk Removal Authority

-*When you franchise with JRA, you can get a special deal on Workiz Junk Removal Scheduling and Management Software!
+*When you partner with JRA, you can get a special deal on Workiz Junk Removal Scheduling and Management Software!

 2. JDog Junk Removal & Hauling

-They will remove carpets, scrap metal, and electronics, from both residential and commercial properties, and donate 60-80% of items they haul, to keep them out of landfills.
+They will remove carpets, scrap metal, and electronics from both residential and commercial properties and donate 60-80% of the items they haul to keep them out of landfills.
 JDog Junk Removal franchise promises that you can apply, get approved, and buy a location in as little as 8 weeks!
-While most franchisors take a percentage (7-10%) of your gross-revenue, JDog provides a low flat fee, starting at $800 a month, regardless of sales.
+While most franchisors take a percentage (7-10%) of your gross revenue, JDog provides a low flat fee, starting at $800 a month, regardless of sales.